kingokeke/w3resource/basic/README.md

-# Javascript Practice Questions - Basic
+# JavaScript Practice Questions - Basic

 These questions are practice questions sourced from **[W3Resource][w3resource URL for Basic JS practice]** and my solutions to these questions are presented here.